Why Climb a Rock?

 But I am not convinced all bans are only about heritage protection.
 I am concerned that the process in which these decisions were made could have been more constructive, avoiding the sweeping bans while still respecting and protecting the wishes of the traditional custodians of the land.

 As I climb, I learn.
-I wasn’t born in Australia, but I am a proud citizen despite the shame I’ve explored here
+I wasn’t born in Australia, but I am a proud citizen despite the shame of colonisation

 My journey in Australia started to touch on the significance of Gariwerd and Dyurrite to the indigenous people of this country but I feel like this journey has been restricted by recent climbing bans.
 I’m worried that next time I’d go outdoors the scarcity of the crags that are still permitted, together with the increasing popularity of climbing and the fact that Victoria has been under lockdown for so long – would cause those few remaining spots to be overwhelmed with climbers and feel more like a packed gym than the great outdoors.